phpworld/NandiniHub/PAYMENT_GATEWAY_SETUP.md

 For technical support:
 - Check the logs in `writable/logs/`
 - Review payment transaction records in database
-- Contact HDFC Bank for gateway-specific issues
+- Contact HDFC Bank for SmartGateway-specific issues
-- Refer to CCAvenue documentation for API details
+- Refer to HDFC SmartGateway documentation for API details
+- Check Juspay documentation for technical implementation

 ## Security Notes